Education-Victory/whisper-webui/README.md

 4. Run the Streamlit Application:

     `streamlit run app.py`
-5. Transcribe Audio:
-    1. Upload your audio file and specify the input language, optional prompt, and desired output format.
-    2. Click the "Transcribe Audio" button to start the transcription process.
-    3. View or download the transcription results.

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or encounter any issues, please feel free to submit a pull request or open an issue.